 After all, by the time of Guardians of the Galaxy Ronan is an excommunicated zealot, the Kree have an Emperor and they’re making peace treaties – quite a difference from the society’s set-up at the time of Captain Marvel, and leaving some room for Carol to change things up in a sequel.

 Then, after spending a while sorting out the Kree et al, Carol could zip off and help the Avengers in Endgame, essentially making Captain Marvel 2 another prequel, and to us that all fits together quite nicely – Endgame leaves quite a few gaps in Captain Marvel’s timeline, only suggesting that she’s been off helping other worlds in her years away, and continuing that work offscreen during most of the new film.
 Who’s to say another movie couldn’t fit in around then, perhaps also explaining her snazzy new Endgame haircut?

-Sure, it might be a little confusing – a movie set in one time period, then an appearance in a big Avengers movie, then a sequel set before the Avengers movie that would now be a few years in the past – but it’s essentially what Warner Bros are doing for their two period-set Wonder Woman things without much bother.
+Sure, it might be a little confusing – a movie set in one time period, then an appearance in a big Avengers movie, then a sequel set before or during the Avengers movie that would now be a few years in the past – but it’s essentially what Warner Bros are doing for their two period-set Wonder Woman things without much bother.

 Jude Law and Brie Larson in Captain Marvel (Disney)

 And if a sequel does stick in the 90s, or bring Carol back between then and Endgame, Carol could also pop over and visit her Earthbound friends as well, with Samuel L Jackson in particular keen to reunite with his co-star for a sequel.

 “Oh, of course,” Jackson told RadioTimes.com.
 “Definitely.
 I think it’d be interesting to see what their dynamic is with the not-so kinder, gentler Fury, and her.”

-And perhaps she’ll use time travel to return to the 90s after Endgame, making for a slightly complicated Marvel timeline (a sequel set both before AND after a whole collection of films) but allowing her to reunite with best friend Maria (Lashana Lynch) and her daughter without missing out on years of their company, and without confusing audiences by having Carol’s story fail to move on after Endgame by just revisiting an earlier version of herself again.
+Or, perhaps she’ll use time travel to return to the 90s after Endgame, making for a slightly complicated Marvel timeline (a sequel set both before AND after a whole collection of films) but allowing her to reunite with best friend Maria (Lashana Lynch) and her daughter without missing out on years of their company, and without confusing audiences by having Carol’s character fail to move on after Endgame by just revisiting an earlier version of herself again.

 Or maybe any Captain Marvel sequel would be some weird mix of prequel, sequel, time-travel flashback and spin-off set to be even more groundbreaking than the first movie.
-Unless any of you have Carol’s apparent ability to peek into the future, we’re probably in for a bit of a wait before we find out…
+Unless any of you have a handy Pym-powered time machine, we’re probably in for a bit of a wait before we find out…